|

 stay.

-For those hoping just to relax and escape the rush
+For those hoping just to relax and

-of modern life, the Pays d'Auge is a paradise of peace it will remind
+escape the rush of modern life, the Pays d'Auge is a paradise of

-you of England in days gone by.
-La Maison du Vert is the perfect
+peace it will remind you of England in days gone by.
+La Maison du

-place to wind down, soaking in the countryside.
-Come and lounge
+Vert is the perfect place to wind down, soaking in the countryside.

-a good book.
+of wine!) and a good book.

-There are so many beautiful Chateaux in
+Châteaux There are so many beautiful Chateaux in

 this area of Normandy, you are really spoilt for choice.
 Below is